msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

 This seems to work, but we do not just perform one transformation on a vector and call it a day; it's often necessary to apply a series of transformations to the same vector.
 Let's say we intend to apply a translation next, can we do it?
 Notice that we no longer have a $4x1$ vector; we have lost the $w$ component, which makes it impossible to perform this operation.
-It's clear that we have to preserve the homogenous coordinate while operating on the vector.
+It's clear that we have to preserve the _4D_ representation while operating on the vector.

 What dimensions does the scale matrix need to have to produce a $4x1$ vector when multiplied by a $4x1$ vector?
 Yes, the answer is $4x4$.
 But, what values should we have in this new row?
 The $w$ component of the result must be $1$, which suggests $(0,0,0,1)$.